Portishead, Somerset: Education

 As of 1 September 2016 High Down Infant and Junior Schools, Gordano School, Portishead Primary School and St. Peter's C of E Primary School in the town, and St. Mary's in nearby Portbury formed a Multi Academy Trust (MAT) called The Lighthouse Partnership.

-Trinity Anglican Methodist School has become part of the Bath & Wells Multi Academy Trust (MAT).
+Trinity Anglican Methodist School has become part of the Bath & Wells Multi Academy Trust.

 Religious sites

 The Norman Church of St Peter (shown right) was built in 1320 and rebuilt in the 14th and 15th centuries in the Perpendicular Gothic style.
 In 1952 it was made a Grade I listed building.
 The four-stage tower is a prominent landmark, with set back buttresses and a pierced parapet.
 The church was altered in 1978–1979 and has a new garden developed for the Millennium.

 The Chapel of Portishead National Nautical School (now The Fedden Village) on Nore Road dates back to 1911.
 It is dedicated to St. Nicholas and is also a listed building.

 There is also a thriving URC church which dates from 6 March 1840.
 One of the early benefactors was Henry Overton Wills of the Wills tobacco family, who were staunch Congregationalists.